Quick Answer

 A complete building permit application in Ontario requires comprehensive documentation to demonstrate compliance with the Ontario Building Code 2026 edition and municipal zoning bylaws.
 Incomplete applications are the primary cause of processing delays, with 41% of first-time submissions requiring additional documentation.
 All drawings must be prepared or stamped by qualified professionals—architects for buildings over 600 m² or three storeys, and professional engineers for structural elements.

-Digital submissions are now mandatory in Toronto, Mississauga, Vaughan, and Brampton, while other municipalities accept either digital or physical copies.
+Digital submissions are now mandatory in Toronto, Mississauga, Vaughan, Brampton, and Markham, while other municipalities accept either digital or physical copies.
+Projects over $500,000 typically require additional geotechnical reports and professional construction review commitments.

 The following documents form the standard submission package: